Archives in your town – a virtual tour

 Not everyone has a probate packet.
 Depending on the type, size and value of the assets located in New South Wales it may not be necessary to obtain a grant of probate in New South Wales.
 There is no statutory requirement to obtain probate in every case.

-These Probate packets from the 1880s and the 1940s are typical of people of their time and their roles while also being special because of who they are.
+These Probate packets spanning over 100 years from the 1860s to the 1960s are typical of people of their time and their roles while also being special because of who they are.